cheminfo/file-collection/README.md

 In order to make compatible code between the browser and node and to allow drag and drop of a folder it is useful to an abstraction level.

 This package allows to create a `file-collection` than can further be saved as a `ium` file (zip file containing all the data and an index.json file).

+The structure of the zip file is at follow:

+- index.json
+- data/
+  - all the files

 ## Installation